Rotating detonation engine: Development

 The concept of rotating detonations emerged from theoretical studies on detonation waves and rocket engine combustion instability.
 Experimental observation and analysis first occurred in 1950s in both the Soviet Union and United States, followed by a prolonged period of limited research during the 1960s–1990s.
 In the Soviet Union, B. V. Voitsekhovskii pioneered the development, while in the United States, J.A.
 Nicholls at the University of Michigan advanced the concept through his investigations of detonations and tangential combustion instabilities in liquid rocket engines.

-Venus Aerospace

-On May 14, 2025 Venus Aerospace successfully completed the first US flight test of a RDRE at Spaceport America in New Mexico.
-The company is now working on its VDR2 engine, which is designed for speeds up to 4,600 mph.
-Integrating RDRE’s efficiency with air-augmentation technology that produces 2,000 lbf of thrust, VDR2 will operate at wider ranges of speeds and altitudes, below Mach 3.5.
-The engine is to power Stargazer M4, a Mach 4 capable commercial aircraft.

 GE Aerospace

-In 2023 GE Aerospace demonstrated a subscale laboratory turbine based combined cycle (TBCC) system that combined a Mach 2.5-class turbofan paired with a rotating detonation-dual-mode ramjet (RD-DMRJ).
+In 2023 GE Aerospace demonstrated a subscale laboratory turbine-based combined-cycle (TBCC) system that combined a Mach 2.5-class turbofan with a rotating detonation-dual-mode ramjet (RD-DMRJ).
 The test came 18 months after program launch.
 The company reported rotating detonations of a compressed fuel-air mixture in the presence of the supersonic airflow necessary for speeds above Mach 5.

+In 2026, the company and Lockheed Martin announced a joint effort to produce a hypersonic missile powered by an RDE.
+The RDE is to initially accelerate the missile to supersonic speeds, at which point it will reconfigure to act as a ramjet, then reconfiguring to a scramjet to reach hypersonic speeds.